Distributed Koopman Operator Learning for Perception and Safe Navigation: Introduction

 Prior works have explored various distributed or scalable Koopman paradigms, yet important gaps persist in combining convergence, interpretability, and computational efficiency.
 The alternating minimization with neural liftings in~\cite{liu2020towards} introduces nonconvexity and dictionary-based splitting.
 The neighborhood-based graph Koopman in~\cite{nandanoori2021data} depends on known coupling structure and lacks a seamless least-squares consensus framework.
 The graph neural networks based geometric method in~\cite{mukherjee2022learning} trades off interpretability and incurs heavy communication overhead.
 Deep distributed Koopman methods (e.g.\ \cite{hao2024distributedAAA, hao2024distributedBBB}) enhance expressivity at the price of non-convexity and large communication.
 The sequential partitioning scheme in~\cite{azarbahram2025distributed} handles temporal splits and ensures convergence to extended dynamic mode decomposition (EDMD), but fails to partition high-dimensional spatial data.

-Here we propose a novel distributed Koopman learning algorithm where each node processes its local sensor data and collaborates in a consensus-based optimization over a communication graph to collectively recover the global Koopman operator.
-This approach preserves convexity and interpretability of EDMD while granting theoretical convergence to the centralized solution under mild connectivity and step-size conditions.
-By avoiding nonconvexity, raw data exchange, and high communication demands, it scales efficiently to high-dimensional lifted spaces, making it well suited for ITS-scale environments such as imaging, urban crowd flows, and vehicular sensing.
-It also complements prior temporal splitting schemes like \cite{azarbahram2025distributed}, filling in the orthogonal dimension of data decomposition.
+We propose a distributed Koopman learning algorithm in which agents process local sensor data and collaboratively recover a global Koopman operator via consensus-based optimization over a communication graph.
+The formulation preserves the convexity and interpretability of EDMD and guarantees convergence to the centralized solution under mild connectivity and stepsize conditions, while avoiding nonconvex optimization, raw data exchange, and excessive communication.
+This enables scalable learning in high-dimensional lifted spaces, making the approach well suited for autonomous navigation scenarios such as imaging-based perception, urban crowd dynamics, and vehicular sensing.
+The proposed method complements temporal data-splitting approaches such as~\cite{azarbahram2025distributed} by addressing an orthogonal, spatially distributed data regime.

-In recent literature, the Koopman operator framework has emerged as a promising paradigm for data-driven modeling and prediction of complex dynamical systems in robotic and transportation domains.
-In \cite{bueno2025koopman}, the Koopman operator was first employed to model and forecast the motion of unknown moving obstacles in a single-agent unmanned aerial vehicle (UAV) navigation problem, providing a predictive mechanism for anticipatory path planning.
-Building on this idea, \cite{azarbahram2025distributedKoopman} extended the Koopman-based methodology to a cooperative multi-agent setting through distributed and switched MPC, enabling decentralized collision-free navigation of multiple UAVs in dynamic and uncertain environments.

-In contrast to these prior works, the present study introduces, for the first time, a Koopman learning architecture that learns the dynamic obstacle model itself in a fully distributed manner.
-The learned distributed Koopman model is then integrated into an MPC framework for safe navigation in dynamic environments.
-Predicted obstacle densities are represented as Gaussian mixture models, converted into confidence ellipses, and subsequently approximated by convex polytopes.
-These polytopic regions are incorporated as linear constraints within the MPC problem, ensuring collision avoidance and maintaining safety margins across the prediction horizon.
-Crucially, this perception-to-control pipeline is fully distributed where no centralized fusion is required, thus making it suitable for deployment in large-scale, dynamic, sensor-rich environments.
-This enables real-time, scalable deployment in large-scale, sensor-rich ITS applications, where distributed sensing and computation are essential for robust and safe autonomous operation.
+The Koopman operator framework has recently gained traction for data-driven modeling and prediction in robotic and navigation systems.
+In~\cite{bueno2025koopman}, Koopman-based models were introduced for forecasting unknown moving obstacles in single unmanned aerial vehicle (UAV) navigation.
+This idea was extended to cooperative multi-UAV settings in~\cite{azarbahram2025distributedKoopman} through distributed and switched MPC for decentralized collision-free navigation.
+In contrast, the present work introduces a fully distributed Koopman learning architecture that learns the dynamic obstacle model itself without centralized fusion and integrates the learned operator into an MPC framework for safe navigation.
+Predicted obstacle densities are encoded via Gaussian mixtures and conservative polytopic approximations, which are embedded as linear constraints in MPC, enabling scalable and real-time deployment in large-scale, sensor-rich autonomous systems.